chrisvo1992/pygame/docs/reST/index.rst

   Pygame, as of 1.9, has a camera module that allows you to capture images, watch live streams, and do some basic computer vision.
   This tutorial covers those use cases.
+  For a comprehensive video tutorial on using Camera in Pygame please watch this 1 hour 13 minute video: https://youtu.be/u7LPRqrzry8

 :doc:`Newbie Guide <tut/newbieguide>`
   A list of thirteen helpful tips for people to get comfortable using pygame.

 :doc:`Making Games Tutorial <tut/MakeGames>`
   A large tutorial that covers the bigger topics needed to create an entire game.
+  For a full tutorial of Pygame for beginners, please watch this 90 minute beginners video from youtube: https://youtu.be/jO6qQDNa2UY

 :doc:`Display Modes <tut/DisplayModes>`
   Getting a display surface for the screen.
+  For full screen and resizing tutorial please watch this 8 minute video: https://youtu.be/edJZOQwrMKw

 :doc:`한국어 튜토리얼 (Korean Tutorial) <tut/ko/빨간블록 검은블록/개요>`
   빨간블록 검은블록